-Let us demonstrate this in the context of classical physics [47].
+Let us demonstrate this in the context of classical physics.
 If one is willing to accept classical, i.e., Hilbert-style analysis, then classical continuum mechanics, and, in fact, any theory based on dense sets, becomes inconsistent.

-Continuum theory, and in fact any theory based on dense sets, allows the construction of "infinity machines," which could serve as oracles for the halting problem [48, 49, 6].
-Their construction closely follows Zeno's paradox of Achilles and the Tortoise by squeezing the time it takes for successive steps of computation τ with geometric progression: $0 \qquad 1 \qquad 2 \qquad 3 \qquad 4 \qquad \dots$ I.e., the time necessary for the n'th step becomes $\tau(n) = k^n$, k < 0.
-The limit of infinite computation is reached in finite physical time $\lim{N\to\infty} \sum{n=1}^{N} \tau(n) = \lim{N\to\infty} \sum{n=1}^{N} k^n = 1/(1-k)$.
+Continuum theory, and in fact any theory based on dense sets, allows the construction of "infinity machines," which could serve as oracles for the halting problem [4, 28, 29].
+Their construction closely follows Zeno's paradox of Achilles and the Tortoise by squeezing the time it takes for successive steps of computation $\tau$ with geometric progression: $1 + \frac{2}{3} + \frac{3}{4} + \frac{4}{1}$ I.e., the time necessary for the n'th step becomes $\tau(n) = k^n$ , k < 0.
+The limit of infinite computation is reached in finite physical time $\lim{N\to\infty} \sum{n=1}^{N} \tau(n) = \lim{N\to\infty} \sum{n=1}^{N} k^n = 1/(1-k)$ .

-On such oracle machines it would be possible, for instance, to "oracle-compute" the non-recursive limit of Specker's bounded increasing sequence of rational numbers [50] as well as Chaitin's halting "probability" Ω [45].
-It would also be possible to prove or disprove Fermat's theorem by a program of a few statements [6], as well as to "solve" the halting problem. - Ay, there's the rub!
-As has been argued before, a "halting algorithm" may be used in a diagonalization argument to construct a complete contradiction in classical information theory (cf. Appendix).
+On such oracle machines it would be possible to "oracle-compute" the non-recursive limit of Specker's bounded increasing sequence of rational numbers [30] as well as Chaitin's halting "probability" $\Omega$ [26] as well as to "solve" the halting problem. -Ay, there's the rub!
+As has been argued before, a "halting algorithm" may be used in a diagonalization argument to construct a complete contradiction in the classical bit base.
 The same argument can be used to derive the inconsistency of classical mechanics.
 Here, the term "classical" refers both to physical continuum mechanics, as well as to mathematical non-constructivism.

 There is no a priori reason in classical physics to exclude such infinite processes and thus to avoid this inconsistency.
 One may nevertheless attack the argument both metamathematically and physically.
-Constructive mathematics denies the existence of objects which cannot be obtained by finite means [51, 52].
+Constructive mathematics denies the existence of objects which cannot be obtained by finite means [31, 32].
 Finitism in physics excludes the existence of natural entities which correspond to infinities.

 A third possibility would be to accept fundamental inconsistencies.
 How would inconsistencies in the intrinsic phenomenology "show up" and be perceived by an observer?
 At face value, it is taken for granted that phenomena "have to be" consistent.
-Yet there is some reason to suspect that inconsistencies may be perceived as a certain type of "fuzzyness" or unpredictability [29].
+Yet there is some reason to suspect that inconsistencies may be perceived as a certain type of "fuzzyness" or unpredictability [24].
 After all, there exist reasonable algorithmic entities such as expert systems or databases which may become inconsistent, yet remain of value for certain applications.